Advantages of Supply Chain Mapping:

-In this stage, there should be a meeting between the supply chain directors and the management.
+At this stage, there should be a meeting between the supply chain directors and the management.
 The main goal is to not only discuss the current situation as well as to determine the main competencies of the supply chain.

 Step-2: Draw the current value stream map:

-This is the stage where you will need to identify all the activities that are required in transaction.
+This is the stage where you will need to identify all the activities that are required in the transaction.
 You should then use boxes to represent transactional documents and entities.
 Make sure that you use arrows to show the flow of products and information as well as you should label the time that each step takes.

 Step-3: Draw the future value stream map and the implementation plan: